muasiq/grit/exampleSite/content/english/about-us/_index.md

 Leveraging cutting-edge energy generation and storage technology, We are committed to serving our clients with customizable energy solutions as per their needs.

-We look forward to cutting down the energy-related inefficiencies to zero by going all solar and become a Kardashev Type I civilization.
+We look forward to cutting down the energy-related inefficiencies and emissions to net-zero and become a Kardashev Type I Civilization.